I'm a teacher and a coach. I love hunting, fishing, sports, 4wheeling, snowmobiling, and being outdoors.

 How to Play

-- Each team on defense must make 2 outs, not 3.
+- Each team on defense must make two outs, not three.

-- There is no "kick 4 foul balls and you're out" rule.
+- There is no "kick four foul balls and you're out" rule.

 - You run the bases backwards.
 Normal 3rd base now becomes 1st base.
 2nd base is the same.
 Normal 1st base now becomes 3rd base.